-- EDAD 524 Educational Organization and Leadership (3) - EDFO 505 Psychological Theories of Instruction (3) - EDCE 404 Standardized Testing in Education (3) - EDCE 405 Dynamics of Individual Behavior (3) - EDCE 540 - Principles of Guidance (3) Counseling Theory and Techniques (3) Counseling Practicum (3) EDCE 561 EDCE 562 - EDCE 564 Group Theory and Procedures (3) - EDCE 568 Community-Agency Counseling (3)

-Electives with advisement to complete 45 units

-2. Satisfactory performance on the Graduate Record Examinations Advanced Education Test.

-- 3. Advancement to candidacy.

-- 4. Successful completion of a departmental comprehensive examination.

-- 5. Approval for graduation.
+- 1. Successful completion of the following coursework with a GPA not less than 3.0 and with no grade less than C: - Educational Organization and Leadership (3) Methods and Materials of Research (3) EDFO 504 - EDFO 505 Psychological Theories of Instruction (3) - EDCE 404 Standardized Testing in Education (3) - Dynamics of Individual Behavior (3) Principles of Guidance (3) Counseling Theory and Techniques (3) EDCE 405 EDCE 540 - EDCE 561 - EDCE 562 Counseling Practicum (3) - EDCE 564 Group Theory and Procedures (3) EDCE 568 - Community-Agency Counseling (3) - Electives with advisement to complete 45 units - 2.
+Satisfactory performance on the Graduate Record Examinations Advanced Education Test. - 3.
+Advancement to candidacy. - 4.
+Successful completion of a departmental comprehensive examination. - 5.
+Approval for graduation.